devdezzies/devdezzies/README.md

 ### Hello there 👋

-#### A CompSci Student by day ☼ and a Full-Stack Mobile Developer by night ☾
+#### An informatics student by day ☼ and mobile developer by night ☾

 I'm Abdullah, a developer focused on Intelligent Mobile Applications.
 I create seamless integrations between machine learning models and mobile applications.
 I mostly work with Dart ecosystem for mobile development and PyTorch for deep learning.
 I aim to build innovative solutions that enhance everyday life.